-Every autumn, the five commercial mobile telephone operators provide the Council with information to show the areas within the District where they have a need to site further telecommunications equipment within the coming year.
-This information is made available in order that communities and their elected members can be involved with discussions regarding siting and design of equipment with operators prior to the submission of applications.
+Every autumn, the five commercial mobile telephone operators provide the council with information to show the areas within the district where they have a need to site further telecommunications equipment within the coming year.
+This information is made available in order that communities and their elected representatives can be involved with discussions regarding siting and design of equipment with operators prior to the submission of applications.

-It should be noted that the information provided by the operators indicate areas of search for new sites, and not specific locations, and thus offer the opportunity for influencing the precise siting of equipment at an early stage in the site identification process.
-This information is available as a spreadsheet of each operators list of sites which are given below.
-We have also plotted the areas of search on to our Online Mapping Service.
-The five operators existing, approved and proposed sites for 2011 - 2012 can be viewed using the following links:
+It should be noted that the information provided by the operators indicate areas of search for new sites, and not specific locations, and so offer the opportunity for influencing the precise siting of equipment at an early stage in the site identification process.

 Site status definitions used in the above tables: